 We are very pleased that your child has chosen to join Lewes Golf Club.
 Whether your child is a beginner or an experienced golfer, we hope that your child enjoys golf and the time spent at the Club.

 Lewes Golf Club is committed to ensuring that Junior Golf is run both efficiently and effectively.
 Parents/Guardians should be aware that we operate a Child Protection Policy and as such strive to provide an environment of care, patience, understanding and encouragement.
 If you have any concerns for any Junior please do speak to the Child Protection Officer, Tony Hilton.

 It is important you complete the Contact and Medical Information for our records.

 If you would like to discuss any issues raised by this communication, please speak to the Office.

 Notes for Parents/Guardians on Safety

-Please do not bring your child to the course to play alone.
-The Professional, Tony Hilton who is on the Junior Committee or anyone in the Pro Shop will also help to arrange games.
+The Professional, Tony Hilton who is on the Junior Committee or anyone in the Pro Shop will help to arrange games.
 There are notices on the Junior Notice Board on forthcoming events.
 A Junior Bulletin is issued at the beginning of the season with details of annual events.